adobe/aio-cli-plugin-cloudmanager/.github/ISSUE_TEMPLATE/bug_report.md

 Also include the output of `aio -v` and `aio plugins`

+If this is related to authentication, include the output of `aio config:get ims.contexts.aio-cli-plugin-cloudmanager` but *do not* include the private key content *or* any access tokens.

 **Steps to Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'